triggerAustin/study-mate/README.md

 `cd study-mate`

-since the project requires a databse you will first run: if you don't have mysql installed, [follow this installation guide](https://dev.mysql.com/doc/mysql-apt-repo-quick-guide/en/) `setup_mysql_server.sql` this command sets up mysql server for the project.
+since the project requires a databse you will first run: if you don't have mysql installed, [follow this installation guide](https://dev.mysql.com/doc/mysql-apt-repo-quick-guide/en/).
+You can skip this step if you have mysql installed already.
+After installation run this command to set up the mysql server

+`cat setup_mysql_dev.sql | mysql -hlocalhost -uroot -p` put your mysql password at the prompt.

 then you start a virtual env.
 Download it using: